MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 :::image type="content" source="media/asan-global-buffer-overflow-F5.png" alt-text="Screenshot of the debugger showing a global buffer overflow error.":::

-## <a name="ide-cmake"></a> Using the AddressSanitizer from Visual Studio: CMake
+## <a name="ide-cmake"></a> Using AddressSanitizer from Visual Studio: CMake

-To enable the AddressSanitizer for [a CMake project created to target Windows](../build/cmake-projects-in-visual-studio.md), take these steps:
+To enable AddressSanitizer for [a CMake project created to target Windows](../build/cmake-projects-in-visual-studio.md), take these steps:

 1. Open the **Configurations** dropdown in the toolbar at the top of the IDE and select **Manage Configurations**.